Register for (ISC)² Training & Examinations

 Name Matching Policy

-Candidate's first and last name on the presented identification document must exactly match the first and last name on the registration record with Pearson VUE.
-If the name the candidate has registered with does not match the name on the identification document, proof of legal name change must be brought to the test center on the day of the test.
+The first and last name on the identification document must exactly match the first and last name on your registration record with Pearson VUE.
+If the name you have registered with does not match the name on the identification document your present, you must bring proof of legal name change to the test center on the day of the test.
 The only acceptable forms of legal documentation are marriage licenses, divorce decrees, or court sanctioned legal name change documents.
 All documents presented at the test center must be original documents.

-If a mistake is made with a name during the application process, candidates should contact (ISC)² to correct the information well in advance of the actual test date.
-Name changes cannot be made at the test center or on the day of the exam.
-Candidates who do not meet the requirements presented in the name matching policy on the day of the test will be asked to leave the testing center and will forfeit testing fee.
+If a mistake is made with a name during the application process, you must contact (ISC)² to correct the information in advance of the actual test date.
+Name changes cannot be made at the test center or on the day of the examination.
+If you do not meet the requirements presented in the name matching policy on the day of the test you will be asked to leave the testing center and you will forfeit the testing fee.

-Prior to starting the exam, all candidates are presented with the (ISC)² non-disclosure agreement (NDA), and are required in the computer to accept the agreement prior to being presented with exam questions.
-If the NDA is not accepted by the candidate, or refused to accept within the time allotted, the exam will end, and the candidate will be asked to leave the test center.
-No refund of exam fees will be given.
-For this reason, all candidates are strongly encouraged to review the non-disclosure agreement prior to scheduling for, or taking the exam.
+You must agree to the terms listed in (ISC)2’s Examination Agreement.
+This agreement is located here.
+Prior to starting the exam, you are also required to accept (ISC)² Non-Disclosure Agreement (NDA) and are required to accept the agreement prior to being presented with examination items.
+If you do not accept the NDA, or refuse to accept it within the time allotted, the examination will end, and you will be asked to leave the test center.
+No refund of examination fees will be given for any reason.

-Plan to arrive at the Pearson VUE testing center at least 30 minutes before the scheduled testing time.
+Plan to arrive at the test center at least 30 minutes before the scheduled testing time.
 For checking-in:

 - You will be required to present two acceptable forms of identification.

 - You will be required to leave your personal belongings outside the testing room.
 Secure storage will be provided.
 Storage space is small, so candidates should plan appropriately.
-Pearson Professional Centers assume no responsibility for candidates' personal belongings.
+Test centers assume no responsibility for candidates' personal belongings.

 - The Test Administrator (TA) will give you a short orientation, and then will escort you to a computer terminal.
 You must remain in your seat during the examination, except when authorized to leave by test center staff.
 You may not change your computer terminal unless a TA directs you to do so.